AlturosDestinations/Alturos.VideoInfo/README.md

 With this project you can access the metadata of a video (e.g. its duration, bitrate, codec, etc.).

-This project uses a wrapper for [ffprobe](https://ffmpeg.org/download.html) in order to achieve this. ffprobe is a part of ffmpeg and extracts information from multimedia streams in a way the output is readable by humans and machines alike.
+This project uses a wrapper for [ffprobe](https://ffmpeg.org/download.html) in order to achieve this. ffprobe is a part of FFmpeg and extracts information from multimedia streams in a way the output is readable by humans and machines alike.
 It's required for this project to work.

 The project comes with a class that automatically downloads the tool for you.